Calculatorbudy college cost calculator logo

 1. The "Sticker Price" vs. The "Net Price"

 When you see a university's published cost, you are looking at the Sticker Price.
-This is the official headline number that includes tuition, fees, and room and board.
-However, very few students pay the full sticker price.
-The Net Price is what a family actually pays after scholarships, grants, and financial aid are deducted.
+This headline number includes tuition, fees, and room and board.
+However, few students pay the full amount.
+The Net Price is what a family pays after scholarships, grants, and financial aid are deducted.

-While our calculator estimates costs based on the Sticker Price to give you a conservative "worst-case" savings goal, it is important to remember that merit aid and need-based aid can significantly reduce this number.
-Private universities, for example, often have sticker prices exceeding $60,000 per year but offer generous institutional grants that can bring the cost down to match public university rates for qualifying families.
+Our calculator estimates costs based on the Sticker Price to provide a conservative savings goal.
+Merit aid and need-based aid often reduce this number significantly.
+Private universities may list prices exceeding $60,000 per year but offer institutional grants that bring the cost in line with public universities for qualifying families.

 2. Deconstructing the Cost of Attendance (COA)

-Many families make the mistake of saving only for tuition.
-However, the official Cost of Attendance (COA) is a federally defined figure that includes five distinct categories.
-Ignoring the non-tuition costs can lead to a savings shortfall of 40% or more.
+The official Cost of Attendance (COA) includes five distinct categories.
+Ignoring non-tuition costs can lead to a savings shortfall.

-• Tuition and Fees: This is the price paid for classes and campus facilities.
-It varies wildly between in-state public schools ($10k-$12k/year) and elite private colleges ($60k+/year).
+• Tuition and Fees: The price for classes and facilities.
+Varies from in-state public schools ($10k-$12k/year) to elite private colleges ($60k+/year).

-• Books and Supplies: Textbooks, lab equipment, software licenses, and art supplies.
-The average undergrad budgets about $1,250 per year here, though digital rentals are helping to curb this cost.
+• Books and Supplies: Textbooks and equipment.
+The average undergrad budgets about $1,250 per year here.

 3. The Mechanics of Tuition Inflation